Langtang Trek Nepal: Trekking in Langtang National Park

 Descent: 1090 m

 This day is dedicated to soak up the natural beauty and serenity of the Gompa area.
 We can enjoy the splendid mountain views as well as relish in the peaceful environment.
-We can also take a climb up to the Tsergo Ri at 5150m and also reach the Langtang glacier and the beautiful yak pasture called Langshisha Kharka.
+Another option is to climb up to Tsergo Ri at 4985m and reach the Langtang glacier and the beautiful yak pasture called Langshisha Kharka.
 This is quite a tough day.
 We will follow the same trail back to Kyanjin Gompa and spend the night in the same hotel as where we spend the night before.

 Kyanjin Gompa